S-ResearchStack/app-sdk/README.md

 ## V. Check the Coding Style

-1. Use the [Compose API guidelines](https://github.com/androidx/androidx/blob/androidx-main/compose/docs/compose-api-guidelines.md){:target="_blank"} to check your coding style.
+1. Use the [Compose API guidelines](https://github.com/androidx/androidx/blob/androidx-main/compose/docs/compose-api-guidelines.md) to check your coding style.
 The guidelines outline the patterns, best practices, and prescriptive style guidelines for writing idiomatic Jetpack Compose APIs.

 ## VI.
 Create a Firebase Project

-1. Follow the instructions at [https://firebase.google.com/docs/android/setup](https://firebase.google.com/docs/android/setup){:target="_blank"} to add a Firebase project to the Firebase account you created during backend system installation.
+1. Follow the instructions at [Add Firebase to your Android project](https://firebase.google.com/docs/android/setup) to add a Firebase project to the Firebase account you created during backend system installation.

 ## VII.
 Per App Configuration